smadalins/bam/README.md

 Allure reports are also generated in the GHA pipeline.
 You can find latest report in [GH pages][gh-pages].
 The link to particular report is generated for each run and can be found on the workflow run page.

 To analyze the trace of the failed test, you have to go to the failed test in the report and download the trace file.
 Then drag and drop the trace file into the [playwrig-trace][playwright-trace] page.
 This will allow you to see the exact steps that were taken during the test execution, including screenshots and network requests.

 ## Suported browsers

 The following browsers are supported by the framework:

-- Chromium
+- chromium
-- Firefox
+- firefox
-- WebKit
+- webkit

 ## Useful Links